angrybacon/infernum-wiki/markdown/chapters/01-core-mechanics/12-vendettas.md

 Unlike normal, during a state of Vendetta, the two Archfiends involved may freely traverse each others cantons, capture cantons from one another, engage in combat between Legions and engage in combat and capture Places of Power.
-Archfiends may also use unmasked Destruction [Rituals]() against one another during a Vendetta.
+Archfiends may also use unmasked Destruction [Rituals][rituals] against one another during a Vendetta.

 As soon as a Vendetta ends, all hostilities immediately stop.
 Any Legions stood in territory belonging to another Archfiend are teleported to a canton adjacent